material-components/material-components-web/packages/mdc-tab/README.md

 `mdc-tab__ripple` | Mandatory.
 Denotes the ripple surface for the tab.
 `mdc-tab--active` | Optional.
 Indicates that the tab is active.
 `mdc-tab--stacked` | Optional.
 Indicates that the tab icon and label should flow vertically instead of horizontally.
+`mdc-tab--min-width` | Optional.
+Indicates that the tab should shrink in size to be as narrow as possible without causing text to wrap.
 `mdc-tab__text-label` | Optional.
 Indicates an icon in the tab.
 `mdc-tab__icon` | Optional.
 Indicates a leading icon in the tab.